rust-native-ui/libui-rs/README.md

 [![docs.rs for ui-sys](https://docs.rs/ui-sys/badge.svg)](https://docs.rs/ui)

 `iui` is a simple, small, easy to distribute GUI library, a Rusty user interface library that binds to platform native APIs.
-These are work-in-progress bindings to the minimalistic native UI library [libui][libui] via the `ui-sys` bindings crate.
+These are work-in-progress bindings to the minimalistic native UI library [libui](https://github.com/andlabs/libui) via the `ui-sys` bindings crate.

+`libui` is a wrapper library for native(ish) GUI libraries:

+* Win32API on Windows
+* Cocoa on Mac OS X
+* GTK+ on Linux and elsewhere

+This library exposes a Rusty procedural interface to the "Least Common Denominator" of GUI widgets.

+## Using

 Add `iui` to your project with: